TaraRoopram/KR2_BN/README.md

 should still be apparent.

 ### Experiment 1: Ordering Heuristics
-The test set consisted of four binary tree shaped BNs of different sizes.
+The test set consists of four binary tree shaped BNs of different sizes.
 The following command can be run to reproduce the results for each BN size, respectively:
 ```commandline